hapijs/hapi/Readme.md

 ### CORS

 The [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
-This is required by web application running inside the browser which are loaded from a different domain than the API server. **hapi** provides a general purpose
+This is required by web application running inside a browser which are loaded from a different domain than the API server. **hapi** provides a general purpose
 CORS implementation that sets very liberal restrictions on cross-origin access by default.
 CORS options:
+- `origin` - override the array of allowed origin servers ('Access-Control-Allow-Origin').
+Defaults to any origin ('*').
-- `maxAge` - number of seconds the browser should cache the CORS response.
+- `maxAge` - number of seconds the browser should cache the CORS response ('Access-Control-Max-Age').
 The greater the value, the longer it will take before the browser checks for changes in policy.
 Defaults to one day.
+- `headers` - overrid the array of allowed headers ('Access-Control-Allow-Headers').
+Defaults to 'Authorization, Content-Type, If-None-Match'.
+- `additionalHeaders` - an array of additional headers to `headers`.
+Use this to keep the default headers in place.
+- `methods` - override the array of allowed methods ('Access-Control-Allow-Methods').
+Defaults to 'GET, HEAD, POST, PUT, DELETE, OPTIONS'.
+- `additionalMethods` - an array of additional methods to `methods`.
+Use this to keep the default methods in place.

+**hapi** will automatically add an `OPTIONS` handler for every route unless disabled.
+To disable CORS for the entire server, set the `cors` server option to `false`.
+To disable CORS support for a single route, set the route `config.cors` option to `false`.

 ### Routes